20WH1A1219/II-I-Labs/C++ Lab/Experiment 7/README.md

 Step 8 - Call the member function display().

-Step 9 - return 0 to exit form the program execution.
+Step 9 - return 0 to exit from the program execution.